-During seven days of workshop, four prize winners will have a unique chance to be taught by world-known and experienced international teachers, meet other European young musicians, exchange good practices and perform together.
+During seven days of workshop, four prize winners had the unique chance to be taught by world-known and experienced international teachers, to met other European young musicians, to exchanged good practices and to perform together.

 Interdisciplinary concert with the Münchner Symphoniker

-Two prize winners will play as soloists with the Nürnberger Symphoniker, a professional and world-famous orchestra.
-The concert will be combined with a video installation of a young European video artist.
-This concert will not only provide the young musicians with an exceptional professional opportunity, but it will illustrate a new and alternative concert format.
-With this format EMCY and the Münchner Symphoniker want to address a different and broader audience.
+João Miguel Moreira da Silva and André Dias, prize winners of Prémio Jovens Músicos, played as soloists with the Münchner Symphoniker, a professional and world-famous orchestra.
+The concert was combined with a video installation of Valerie Holmeier.
+This concert did not only provide the young musicians with an exceptional professional opportunity, but it illustrated also a new and alternative concert format.
+With this format EMCY and the Münchner Symphoniker wanted to address a different and broader audience.

 Homage a Heifetz

 Vilnius, Lithuania 2nd – 19th February 2017

 The project took place within the International Jascha Heifetz Competition for Violinists.
 In cooperation with Natų knygynas a special interactive space remembering the Jewish history of Vilnius was created.
 The activities were a series of dialogues about the integration of ethnic minorities into society or the accessibility of unrepresented groups through art, among others topics, and a series concerts performed by four EMCY Prize winners.
 More information here